Osigelialex/Osigelialex/README.md

 <p>💻 Some of the technologies I have worked with include, Java, Javascript, python, Springboot, React, NodeJs, Postgresql and Django.
 I am constantly exploring new technologies to broaden my expertise</p>

 <p>🤝🏾 I am currently open to collaborate on interesting fullStack projects or hackathons.
-I am also available for internship positions and junior developer roles.
+I am also available for developer roles.
 View my resume <a href="https://docs.google.com/document/d/1FeCJNDzHBdw9-sqnRS8QfwQadZobxpZbhlWGukM1OWs/edit?usp=sharing">Here</a></p>

 👨‍💻 My portfolio website is available at [https://alexxo.netlify.app](https://alexxo.netlify.app)